Conformal welding of independent Gaussian multiplicative chaos measures: Solving the Beltrami equation

 and hence

 The result now follows from arguments in \cite{ajks} where the distortion of $\Phi_1$ is bounded above by a discrete approximation which can be controlled by moment estimates for Gaussian multiplicative chaos.
 Specifically \cite[Equation (25) and Theorem 2.6]{ajks} shows that $K(\cdot,\Phi_1)$ is almost surely in $L^\infty_\mathrm{loc}(\C\setminus\partial\D)$.
-The same is true of $K(z,\Phi_2)$ since distortion is preserved under reflection in the unit circle (and $\Phi_2$ has the same distribution as $\Phi_1$). \end{proof}
+The same is true of $K(z,\Phi_2)$ since distortion is preserved under reflection in the unit circle (and $\Phi_2$ has the same distribution as $\Phi_1$).
+The upper bounds depend only on the measures $\tau^{(j)}$ for $j=1,2$ and so hold uniformly over realisations of $\Theta_1$ and $\Theta_2$. \end{proof}

 \begin{lemma} For $\gamma\in[0,\sqrt{2})$ with probability one $K\in L^1_\mathrm{loc}(\C)$. \end{lemma} \begin{proof} By Lemma~\ref{l:Distortion} it is enough to show that $K$ is integrable on some neighbourhood of $\partial\D$.
 Let $\mathcal{A}$ be the annulus $\{e^{-2\pi}\leq\lvert z\rvert\leq 1\}$.
 By a change of variables (which is valid since $\Phi_1$ is $C^1$ away from the boundary of $\mathcal{A}$)